Structural Design Patterns

 Client or composite (

-to treat leafs and composites differently.This violates Open/Closed Principle and is harder to extend.
+Folder) has to manually checkisinstance()to treat leafs and composites differently.This violates Open/Closed Principle and is harder to extend.

 Repeating logic across multiple composite nodes.